qingreee1/material-theme-jetbrains-docs/docs/development/installation.md

 The Material Theme plugin is built using the [IntelliJ Plugin DevKit](https://www.jetbrains.org/intellij/sdk/docs/welcome.html) which allows users to develop plugins for the different platforms.

 Plugins can be written either in Java, Groovy or Kotlin.
-You can use any editor to write plugins: Atom, Sublime, Visual Studio Code... though for obvious reasons, it's preferable to use a Jetbrains IDE so you can debug easier.
+You can use any editor to write plugins: Atom, Sublime, Visual Studio Code... though for obvious reasons, it's preferable to use a JetBrains IDE so you can debug easier.
 You can use either IntelliJ IDEA or the free [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/).

 Two plugins are necessary to work on a plugin, especially on the Material Theme:
 - *Plugin DevKit*